meilisearch/specifications/text/0059-geo-search.md

-- Title: Geo-search
+- Title: Geosearch
 - Start Date: 2021-08-02
 - Specification PR: [#59](https://github.com/meilisearch/specifications/pull/59)
 - Discovery Issue: [#42](https://github.com/meilisearch/product/issues/42)
 - MeiliSearch Tracking-issues:

-# Geo-search
+# Geosearch

 ## 1. Functional Specification

 ### I. Summary

-The purpose of this specification is to add a first iteration of the **geo-search** feature to give geo-filtering and geo-sorting capabilities at search time.
+The purpose of this specification is to add a first iteration of the **geosearch** feature to give geo-filtering and geosorting capabilities at search time.

 #### Summary Key points

-- Documents MUST have a `_geo` reserved object to be geo-searchable.
+- Documents MUST have a `_geo` reserved object to be geosearchable.
 - Filter documents by a given geo radius using the built-in filter `_geoRadius({lat}, {lng}, {distance_in_meters})`.
-It is possible to cumulate several geo-search filters within the `filter` field.
+It is possible to cumulate several geosearch filters within the `filter` field.
 - Sort documents in ascending/descending order around a geo point. e.g. `_geoPoint({lat}, {lng}):asc`.
 - It is possible to filter and/or sort by geographical criteria of the user's choice.
 - `_geo` must be set as a filterable attribute to use geo filtering capabilities.